bkbnio/sourdough-kt/README.md

 Demo of the `java-library` plugin, allowing code to be packaged into a distributable for reuse in other applications / modules

+### Persistence

+Lightweight persistence module leveraging Flyway for migrations along with Kotlin Exposed as the ORM.
+Out of the box it is configured to point directly at the postgres instance defined in the docker compose file in the root of the project.

 ## Tooling